DineshT-coder/HRMS/README.md

-# Human Resource Manaeent System using Flask
+# Human Resource Management System using Flask

 This Human Resource Management System is a web application built using Flask, a lightweight Python web framework.
 It allows businesses to manage their employee data efficiently.